Himanshu2500/Flutter/intro_app/README.md

-# intro_app
+# Intro_App

-A new Flutter project.
+My first Flutter project.It just represents the bio data of a person such as Name,Pic,Address,Contacts,etc.

 ## Getting Started